vinkodlak/rigpro.consulting/src/pages/software/index.md

 In the field, we make use of a briefcase data caching model.
 If the internet connection is temporarily lost between the  rig and server, data will be stored locally until the connection is re-established.

 The RIGPRO client app can also be used as a standalone application.
-This is a perfect solution for log witnesses who do not need the real-time communication and server backup, but still want to profit from the automated QC process.
+This is a perfect solution for log witnesses who do not need real-time communication and server backup, but still want to profit from the automated QC process.
 The app provides an insightful and attractive visualization tool and streamlines report creation.